JetBrains/kotlin-web-site/README.md

 ## Installation

-1. You will need Docker to run site lifecycle tasks.
+1. You will need to Docker to run site lifecycle tasks.
 Installation for [macOS](https://docs.docker.com/docker-for-mac/install/#download-docker-for-mac) and
    [Windows](https://docs.docker.com/docker-for-windows/install/#download-docker-for-windows).
 2. If you want to develop frontend Yarn package manager is also needed ([installation instructions](https://yarnpkg.com/lang/en/docs/install/)).
    Don't forget to install frontend dependencies - `yarn install`.